jrodu/ppa/README.md

 #or (same thing, different syntax)

 max(panel_data$y)

+#you can copy and paste either of these code snippets into the popup after you click on create new function
 ```

 8. The “Select Panels by Comparison” checkbox allows you to do the same
-    as selecting by score function, but using a user-suppled function
+    as selecting by score function, but with a user-suppled function
     that compares each panel to a selected panel.
+    - When scores are saved using this functionality, since the score
+      depends on the “base comparison panel,” the column name for the
+      scores is in the format
+      “name-of-function_base-comparison-panel-id”
 9. The “Arrange Panels in Scatter Plot” checkbox allows you to observe
     the relationship between two different measurement functions from
     the “Select by Score Function” module.